jfm888/data-512/data-512-a1/README.md

 The pageviews counts were filtered to only show traffic from users.

-The API set up code in the notebook is borrowed with permission from a notebook(https://public.paws.wmcloud.org/User:Jtmorgan/data512_a1_example.ipynb) by Brandon Martin-Anderson (bmander@uw.edu)
+The API set up code in the notebook is borrowed with permission from a notebook: (https://public.paws.wmcloud.org/User:Jtmorgan/data512_a1_example.ipynb) by Brandon Martin-Anderson (bmander@uw.edu)

 All other work is original

+The CSV and JSON files exist to help with repoducabliity; the notebook will generate these files when run.

+There is a png of the visualization to show expected output of the notebook.

 Send questions about the notebook to jm888@uw.edu